HL7/fhir-shorthand/input/pagecontent/index.md

 1. The spreadsheet method has existed since before FHIR 1.0 and has been used to produce sophisticated IGs such as [US Core](https://github.com/HL7/US-Core-R4).
 A significant downside is that version management is extremely difficult; either the files are saved in binary form (.xslx) or as XML files, with the content lost in thousands of lines of formatting.
 1. Simplifier/Forge and Trifolia-on-FHIR provide graphical user interfaces that are very helpful guiding users through common tasks.
 However, making significant cross-cutting changes ([refactoring](https://resources.collab.net/agile-101/code-refactoring)) requires navigating through many screens.
 Currently these tools do not have advanced source code control features.

 Experience across many domains has shown that complex software projects are best approached with textual languages.
 As a language designed for the job of profiling and IG creation, FSH is concise, understandable, and aligned to user intentions.
 Users may find that the FSH language representation is the best way to understand a set of profiles.
-Because it is text-based, FHIR Shorthand brings a degree of editing agility not found in graphical tools (cutting and pasting, global search and replace, spell checking, etc.) FSH is ideal for distributed development under source code control, providing meaningful version-to-version differentials, support for merging and conflict resolution, and nimble refactoring.
+Because it is text-based, FSH brings a degree of editing agility not found in graphical tools (cutting and pasting, global search and replace, spell checking, etc.) FSH is ideal for distributed development under source code control, providing meaningful version-to-version differentials, support for merging and conflict resolution, and nimble refactoring.
 These features allow FSH to scale in ways that other approaches cannot.
 Any text editor can be used to create or modify FSH, but advanced text editor plugins may also be used to further aid authoring.

-### Shorthand Language Overview
+### FHIR Shorthand Language Overview

 The complete grammar of FSH is described in the [FHIR Shorthand Language Reference](reference.html).
 Here we present just enough to get a taste of FSH.